 Starbucks Gossip, Starbucks History – Value of Starbucks Stock – The Journey of Starbucks Coffe continued:

-Starbucks Still Known for Its Gourmet Espresso Drinks and Other Fine Coffee Beverages
+Starbucks Still Known for Fine Coffee Beverages

 As much as they continue to expand their product line and add locations around the world, Starbucks is still known for all of its gourmet coffee beverages including fine espresso coffee drinks like mochas and caffe lattes as well as cappuccinos and a whole variety of other traditional coffee beverages as well as some with a new twist.